Learn more and access the nomination forms by clicking on the position or positions you are interested in applying for.

 The elections run for 30 days March 1st-March 30th.

 How many candidates will be on the slate for each position?

-There will be two candidates on the slate for each.
+There will be two candidates on the slate for each position.
 If there is only one candidate interested in a position other than Board and Council VP, the election will remain open until two candidates have been secured or the Nominations & Elections committee approves one candidate, then a special election will take place after society election ends.

 When will the slate of candidates be finalized?

 The slate will be made final 30 days prior to the election.

 Leadership opportunities within your workplace may be limited.
 This is an alternative leadership avenue for members who can benefit from a vast professional network, leadership training opportunities, and the opportunity to work closely with other safety professionals.
 Leadership in an ASSP position can create new opportunities for your career.